 Novice Benchmark Presentational Writing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written, or signed language.
 This is my goal.
 I can do this with help. can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
 I can present personal information about my life and activities, using simple sentences most of the time.
 Examples I can I can identify whom I and people in other cultures consider part of the family, using a few simple details.
 I can write a short note, text or email to my friend about upcoming plans.
 I can write information about my daily life in a letter, blog, discussion or email message.
 I can write about a field trip, an event or an activity that I participated in.
-I can write the sequence of events from a story I've read or a video I've seen. х x X X X How can I present information to give a preference or opinion?
+I can write the sequence of events from a story I've read or a video I've seen. x How can I present information to give a preference or opinion?
 I can express my preferences on familiar and everyday topics of interest, using simple sentences most of the time.
 Examples I can I can recommend places to experience a variety of art and music styles.
 I can write about others' likes and dislikes to form a team or work group.
 I can create a slogan and short description for an advertisement.
 I can write a description of my favorite character from a story.
 I can make a simple poster to campaign for a person or event.
-X x x x How can I present information to inform or describe?
+X How can I present information to inform or describe?
 I can present on familiar and everyday topics, using simple sentences most of the time.
 Examples I can I can identify in writing some elements of a classroom, school schedule or levels or schooling in my own and other cultures.
 I can write simple captions for pictures or photos.
-I can write simple directions to a nearby location. x x x × I can write a simple process such as how to solve a math problem.
-I can write an email requesting more information about something found online such as a local event or student organization. х
+I can write simple directions to a nearby location.
+I can write a simple process such as how to solve a math problem. x